fimbul-works/seidr/README.md

 ### Memory Management

 Seidr automatically cleans up reactive bindings created within a component.
-However, for external resources like intervals, event listeners, or network connections, you should use the `onUnmount()` hook to track cleanup and avoid memory leaks.
+However, for external resources like intervals, event listeners, or network connections, you should use the `useScope().onUnmount()` hook to track cleanup and avoid memory leaks.

 ```typescript
 // ❌ WRONG: Leaks memory when component is destroyed